fncraft/mini-nanoGPT/README.md

 - 🎯 **One-Click Operations**: Data processing, training, and text generation can all be done with a single click.

 ### 2. Powerful Functionality
-- 🔤 **Flexible Tokenization**: Supports character-level and GPT-2 tokenizers (better support for English).
+- 🔤 **Flexible Tokenization**: Supports character-level, GPT-2, or Qwen tokenizers, with multilingual support.
 - 🚄 **Efficient Training**: Supports multi-processing acceleration and distributed training.
 - 📊 **Real-Time Feedback**: Displays training progress and results in real time.
 - ⚙️ **Parameter Visualization**: All training parameters can be directly adjusted in the interface.